Cheat Sheet: Everything you want to know about the college admissions scheme

 The schools

-The plot involved students who were looking to attend Georgetown, Stanford, Yale, the University of California Los Angeles, the University of San Diego, the University of Southern California, the University of Texas and Wake Forest University, according to federal prosecutors.
+The plot involved students who were looking to attend Georgetown University, Stanford University, Yale University, the University of California, Los Angeles, the University of San Diego, the University of Southern California, the University of Texas and Wake Forest University, according to federal prosecutors.

 The colleges are not targets of the investigation, which is ongoing.

 Additionally, none of the involved students have been charged.
-Authorities said many of the kids had no knowledge that their parents were paying to secure their spots.
+Authorities said many of them had no knowledge that their parents were paying to secure their spots.

 The mastermind